Drifter who died in prison tied to New Hampshire murder mysteries

 He said the suspect, known as Bob Evans and a slew of other aliases, "certainly fits the profile of a serial killer" and that investigators are concerned he may have murdered others they don't know about.

-Investigators said they followed a convoluted DNA trial to tie the cases to Evans, a hard-drinking electrician who allegedly beat his victims to death and dismembered some of them:
+Investigators said they followed a convoluted forensic trail to tie the cases to Evans, a hard-drinking drifter who allegedly beat his victims to death and dismembered some of them:

-- They believe he killed girlfriend Denise Beaudin, a 23-year-old Manchester, New Hampshire, woman last seen in 1981.
-They think he killed her somewhere between New Hampshire and California and kept her infant daughter, named Dawn at birth, for several years before abandoning her in a California RV park in 1986.
-The girl, whom he called Lisa, was later adopted and is alive and well.
+- They believe he murdered girlfriend Denise Beaudin, a 23-year-old Manchester, New Hampshire, woman last seen in 1981.
+They suspect he killed her somewhere between New Hampshire and California and kept her infant daughter, named Dawn at birth, for several years before abandoning her in a California RV park in 1986.
+The girl, whom he renamed Lisa, was later adopted and is alive and well.

-- They believe he killed a woman and a 9- or 10-year-old girl whose bodies were found in a barrel in Allenstown, New Hampshire, in 1985.
-They also believe he killed two girls, who were between the ages of 2 and 4, in another container in Allenstown in 2000.
-He is the father of the middle child, and police believe her mother may have been killed as well.
+- They believe that as early as 1980, he killed four victims whose bodies were found in industrial drums in Allenstown, New Hampshire.
+The remains of a woman in her mid-20s and a girl about age 11 were not found until 1985, and the bodies of two girls, one about 4 and one about 3, were found in another container in 2000.
+He is the father of the middle child, and police believe her mother, who has not been identified, may have been killed as well.

-- He admitted killing and dismembering Eunsoon Jun soon after marrying her in a backyard ceremony in California in 2002 and was serving a 15-year sentence when he died in prison in 2010.
+- He admitted killing and dismembering California chemist Eunsoon Jun, 45, soon after marrying her in a backyard ceremony in California in 2002 and was serving a 15-year sentence when he died in prison in 2010.

-While much about Evans' identity was murky, authorities knew one thing: He was not the biological father of the girl he abandoned in the RV park.
+While much about Evans' identity and activities was murky, authorities knew one thing: His DNA showed he was not the biological father of the little girl he abandoned in the RV park, but he would not say where he got the child.

-Then investigators caught another break: Evans' DNA showed he was the father of one of the girls in the barrel.
-The woman and the other two children are related to each other but not to Evans.
+Police had long wondered if the Baudin case might be linked to the other big unsolved mystery in the area from the era.
+They compared Evans' DNA to the genetic profiles of the victims in the barrels and found he is the father of one of the dead girls.
+(The woman and the other two children are related to each other, possibly mother and child, but are not related to Evans).

-They also uncovered circumstantial evidence linking Evans to the bodies.
-He had done work for the man who owned the dumping ground, and the barrels were likely from a company where Evans had worked.
+Police also amassed circumstantial evidence linking Evans to the bodies.
+While employed as an electrician at a local mill, he had worked under the man who owned the property where the remains were dumped, and the barrels were likely from the mill.

 Because he changed his name and birth date so often, they are not even certain of his true identity, though they think he may have a military background.
 And they fear he may have more blood on his hands.